akamai/terraform-provider-akamai/docs/data-sources/property_hostnames.md

     * `hostname` - The hostname part of the CNAME record used to validate the certificate’s domain.
     * `production_status` - A string containing the status of the certificate deployment on the production network.
     * `staging_status` - A string containing the status of the certificate deployment on the staging network.

+## Domain validation for DEFAULT certificates

+If your `cert_provisioning_type = "DEFAULT"`, you need to perform domain validation to prove to the certificate authority that you control the domain and are authorized to create certificates for it.

+In your DNS configuration, create a CNAME record and map the `object.cert_status.hostname` value to the `cert_status.target` value.